wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/README.md

 - Anti-phishing policy: User Impersonation Protection
 - Anti-malware policy: Detect and investigate a test malware file
 - Attack Simulation Training (AST): Simulate real-world phishing and social engineering attacks

+## EntraID-User-Protection
+In the third project of my Microsoft XDR series, I explore some of the capabilities of Entra ID, which focuses on identifying, analysing, and mitigating identity-related risks in real time.
+By leverading advanced machine learning and AI, behaviour anomalies can be detected and conditional access policies enforced to assist in preventing unauthorised access.
+Entra ID acts as a first line of defence against identity-based threats, ensuring that only legitimate users are able to gain access to their intended resources.
+In this project I:

+- Create a conditional access policy to enforce MFA on the two test users.
+- Create a conditional access policy to block access for user logins outside trusted location.
+- Create a conditional access policy using an existing template: Require password change for high-risk users
+- Set a custom banned password list for users